Fritillaria pyrenaica L.

 Bloom Time: Spring

 Fritillaria pyrenaica is a bulbous perennial with narrow glaucous leaves scattered up the stem.
 It grows up to 18 inches (45 cm) tall.
 The bell-shaped pendant flowers appear in spring.
-They have recurved tepals which are purple tinged with brown and yellow.
+They have recurved tepals, which are purple-tinged with brown and yellow.

 USDA hardiness zone 5a to 8b: from −20 °F (−28.9 °C) to 20 °F (−6.7 °C).